51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 1. The SaaS Market Will Be Valued at $273.55 Billion by the End of 2023

-The worldwide SaaS industry, which stood at around USD 237.48 billion in 2022, is expected to reach approximately USD 273.55 billion by the end of 2023.
-Moreover, projections suggest it could even soar to nearly USD 908.21 billion by 2030!
+The worldwide SaaS industry, which stood at around $237.48 billion in 2022, reached approximately $273.55 billion by the end of 2023 according to Fortune Business Insights.
+Moreover, projections suggest it could soar to nearly $908.21 billion by 2030, indicating an annual growth rate of about 18.7% over the forecasted years.

 2. There Are More than 30,000 SaaS Companies Worldwide